gombrii/aoc/README.md

 # Advent of Code CLI (`aoc`)

-A command-line tool to streamline your **Advent of Code** workflow in **Go**, from scaffolding new solutions to running them with input data, chasing better solutions and execution times.
+A command-line tool to streamline your **Advent of Code** workflow in **Go**, from scaffolding, running and submitting solutions, to testing and refactoring, chasing better solutions and execution times.
 It handles project setup, day initialization, and execution of specific parts with minimal friction.

 The goal of this app is at its core to simply create a helpful catalogue structure for Advent of Code repos with a method to easily run the solutions without having to juggle multiple binaries.
 None of the advanced features are needed, but they're there for those who benefit from them.

 ## Features

-- **Run** any day and part directly from the CLI
+- **Run** any puzzle (part 1 and 2) of any day and year directly from the CLI
 - **Initialize** a new AoC module with shared helpers (`parse`, `exit`, etc.)
-- **Scaffold** new solution files for specific days automatically
+- **Scaffold** new solution files for a given day automatically, with funcs _Part1_ and _Part2_ for you to implement
 - **Auto-detects the current Advent of Code year**, defaulting to the year of the most recently started Advent of Code
-- **Generate** minimal boilerplate code to get started quickly
+- **Login** to your AoC account from CLI to pull puzzle inputs straight from server and submit solutions
-- **Lock in** correct answers and use aoc as a test tool to find better puzzle solutions.
+- **Lock in** correct answers and use aoc as a test tool to polish your puzzle solutions.
-- **Chase fast execution times** with execution duration memory
+- **Chase execution times** with cached runs

 ## Getting started